Engineering an IoT-Edge-Cloud Computing System Architecture: Lessons Learnt from An Undergraduate Lab Course: Laboratory Setup and Task Units in Context

-\textbf{Task Unit 1 (IoT device setup):} The first task unit starts with detailed instructions and all necessary information about microcontrollers, sensors and actuators, based on the corresponding selective survey of their specifications, functionalities, supported interfaces, physical layout of a circuit, pin definition, etc. After connecting the microcontrollers to single board computers, students are required to actually use the single board computer's \emph{commandline} (the instructions will depend on the OS running on the device, pre-installed by instructors) to configure microcontrollers by flashing the NodeMCU firmware.
+\textbf{Task Unit 1 (IoT device setup):} The first task unit starts with detailed instructions and all necessary information about microcontrollers, sensors and actuators, based on the corresponding survey of their specifications, supported interfaces, circuit physical layout, pin definition, etc. After connecting the microcontrollers to single board computers, students are required to actually use the single board computer's \emph{commandline} (the instructions will depend on the OS running on the device, pre-installed by instructors) to configure microcontrollers by flashing the NodeMCU firmware.
 (It should be noted that this step is not necessary for programming in Arduino IDE).
 The version of the firmware used is to be pre-downloaded on RPis and it can be download from \cite{nodemcu} under a name such as ${\textstyle nodemcu-master-7-modules-x-float.bin}$.
 Another requirement is to install the firmware flashing tool, called \emph{esptool}.
-The instructions for installing and using \emph{esptool} from \emph{commandline} are illustrated in the code block below.
-Independently of which ESP8266 board was used, all microcontrollers need to be manually flashed with NodeMCU firmware.
+The \emph{esptool} installation and utilization instructions from \emph{commandline} are illustrated in the code block below.
+Independently of the board used, all microcontrollers need to be manually flashed with NodeMCU firmware.
 This enables the students to find out which serial port of RPi connects to the microcontroller.
 Using that serial port (for example \emph{ttyUSB0}) it is possible to flash the firmware.
 The code block consists of following commands:

 \lstset{numberstyle= , morecomment=[l]{//}, commentstyle=\ttfamily\itshape }